collinsoden/Collinsoden/README.md

 <img width="100%" src="https://github.com/collinsoden/collinsoden/blob/master/assets/img/Collins-Oden_Cover.png" />
 </div>

-My Name is [Collins Oden](https://procodes.tech/).
-I am a tech enthusiast, a software engineer with interest in technology and innovations.
+A software engineer with interest in technology and innovations.
 My strongest skills are organization, written and verbal communication, problem solving, and multi-tasking within a fast-paced environment.
 I am a dedicated individual who seeks out new experiences with open mindedness while always seeking a solution to any challenge presented.
 I am open to work.